Scholarships and Loans For Your Master’s Degree In The United States

 ISV Scholarship Guarantee

-If you plan to attend an ISV preferred university or college and you contact us before applying, you will receive minimally a $500 USD scholarship for your first semester.
+If you plan to attend an ISV preferred university or college and contact us before applying, you will receive a minimum of a $500 USD scholarship for your first semester.

 Visit our Studying in the United States and Canada page for more information.